The legendary "so called" Opus 10 sessions

 February 1986 Claes af Geijerstam. birthday party

-Chess premiere London -Bjorn and Benny only attended.
+May 14, 1986 Chess premiere London -Bjorn and Benny only

-Chess premiere Broadway- Bjorn and Benny only attended.
+April 1988 Chess premiere Broadway- Bjorn and Benny

 September 1997 Stig Andersson's funeral